luvnft/WeaveSwap/README.md

 # WeaveSwap: Cross-Chain Swap Application

-WeaveSwap is a decentralized cross-chain swap application developed as part of the Chainlink Hackathon.
+Swap is a decentralized cross-chain swap application developed as part of the Chainlink Hackathon.
 The platform leverages Chainlink technology to enable seamless and secure swapping of assets across different blockchain networks.

 ![24011701872565_ pic](https://github.com/Constellation-chainlink/WeaveSwap/assets/125990317/91f74571-6b13-4c86-aa60-d7c8228068ef)

 ## Features

-- **Cross-Chain Compatibility:** WeaveSwap supports the exchange of tokens/assets across various blockchain networks, providing users with flexibility and interoperability.
+- **Cross-Chain Compatibility:** Swap supports the exchange of tokens/assets across various blockchain networks, providing users with flexibility and interoperability.
 - **User-Friendly Interface:** An intuitive interface designed to simplify the swapping process for both novice and experienced users.
-- **Security:** WeaveSwap prioritizes security, employing industry best practices and smart contract audits to ensure a safe swapping environment.
+- **Security:**Swap prioritizes security, employing industry best practices and smart contract audits to ensure a safe swapping environment.

 ## Challenges